A Quick Look

 - Template system that supports embedded THT code

-- Base stylesheet with a flexbox grid system & SVG icons
+- Base stylesheet with reset styles, grid system & SVG icons

 - Litemark parser for Markdown-style content